v9n/moonvuibot/README.md

 	fmt.Println("MMM = ", message)
 ```

-## Composer API (Pending)
+## Composer& Transport API (Pending)

-This API allows us to create an object of type of Telegram then we call:
+This API allows us to create an object of type of Telegram then we call
+`Transport` method

   * send
   * forward